The Physical Toll Of Stress: What Happens To Your Body When You're Stressed

 Keeping an eye out for stress symptoms can help you determine your stress level.
 Worry, rumination, trouble sleeping, increased irritability, feelings of depression, headaches, jaw tension, and pain can all be stress symptoms and signs to look out for.
 If there is a particular scenario or stressful situation on your mind, a therapist may be able to help you address, navigate, or cope with it.
 Ongoing stress can lead to a wide range of health problems.
+Can stress cause a stroke?
 Health problems associated with ongoing or persistent stress can include but aren't limited to an increased risk of high blood pressure, heart disease, heart attack, and stroke.
 Some people who work in specific fields, such as human services, are at a high risk of burnout and stress.
 In fact, many studies have been conducted over time on the health effects that people in healthcare and human services face and the effects of stress that these individuals experience.
 If you work in human services or another high-stress field, stress management and self-care are vital.
 Don't be afraid to ask for help, and know that you don't need to handle stress alone.

 What are the symptoms of chronic stress?

 While stress is natural and not harmful in small doses, chronic stress affects mental and physical health, including in ways that can be serious.
 Chronic stress symptoms, symptoms of chronic stress, or chronic stress effects may include but aren't necessarily limited to:

 - Muscle tension or body aches